Indonesia's Lippo continues e-commerce push with payment service

 JAKARTA Indonesian conglomerate Lippo Group plans to launch payment, chat and other online services early next year as it continues expanding in the nascent e-commerce industry of the world's fourth-most populous country, a senior executive told Reuters.

-Lippo has already earmarked $500 million for a new online department store, and investment in services planned for the first quarter of 2016 will be on top of that, director John Riady said in an interview late on Wednesday.
+Lippo has already earmarked $500 million (335 million pounds) for a new online department store, and investment in services planned for the first quarter of 2016 will be on top of that, director John Riady said in an interview late on Wednesday.

-Lippo owns the infrastructure that makes e-commerce possible, such as fiber optic cables, satellites, data centers and fourth-generation mobile network base stations, and will be focusing on "what goes through those pipes", Riady said.
+Lippo owns the infrastructure that makes e-commerce possible, such as fibre optic cables, satellites, data centres and fourth-generation mobile network base stations, and will be focusing on "what goes through those pipes", Riady said.

 "It's all about the flow of money, data and merchandise," Riady said.
 "We are beginning with MatahariMall.com which addresses the flow of merchandise, but we are also looking at the flow of money and data."